whileseated/whileseated.github.io/2016_Todays-Threat-Level-Orange.md

 Here’s Chelsea Handler, doing a sit-down with Heimbach for the 3rd episode of her Netflix show, [Chelsea Does](https://en.wikipedia.org/wiki/Chelsea_Does#Episodes), which aired three months before Heimbach shoved Nwanguma in Louisville.

-{% include image.html url="https://cdn-images-1.medium.com/max/800/1*NagDXyXJ8G8h7QF4hripyA.png" %}

-“It’s not wrong that I want my grandchildren to look like me.”
+{% include image.html url="https://cdn-images-1.medium.com/max/800/1*NagDXyXJ8G8h7QF4hripyA.png" description="\“It’s not wrong that I want my grandchildren to look like me.\”"%}

 And here’s the New York Times’ front-page story from November about an “[alt-right makeover](http://www.nytimes.com/2016/12/10/us/alt-right-national-socialist-movement-white-supremacy.html)” with Heimbach as their family-friendly cover-boy, as photographed by [Ty Wright](http://tywrightphotography.com/):